douglasmiranda/ddpt/README.md

 And with `python manage.py` commands you do what you usually do.
 (Run migrations, create super user...)

-But I do have a shorcut for this too. xD
+But I do have a shortcut for this too. xD

 ```bash
 # Using our shortcut